County Extension Resources

 Laws, Regulations, and Policies

 As a recipient of federal financial assistance, N.C.
-Cooperative Extension is required to comply with federal civil rights laws which prohibit discrimination on the basis of race, color, national origin, sex, age, or disability in any research or extension programs or activities.
+Cooperative Extension is required to comply with federal civil rights laws which prohibit discrimination on the basis of race, color, national origin, sex, age, disability, or retaliation for prior civil rights activity in any research or extension program or activity.

 Equal opportunity and a commitment to an inclusive and diverse community are vital to the achievement of NC State University’s missions in teaching, research, and public service.
 NC State nondiscrimination policies apply to all employees and students.